mathigon/textbooks/content/sequences/content.md

 ::: column(width=160)

     x-media(src="images/volcanoes.jpg" width=160 height=160)

 ::: column(width=400)

-It turns out that earthquakes follow similar patterns as crimes.
+It turns out that __earthquakes__ follow similar patterns as crimes.
 Just like one crime might trigger retaliations, an earthquake might trigger aftershocks.
-In mathematics, this is called a "self-exciting Hawkes processes", and there are complex TODO
+In mathematics, this is called a "self-exciting Hawkes processes", and there are equations that help predict when the next one might happen.

 ::: column(width=160)

     x-media(src="images/finance.jpg" width=160 height=160)

 ::: column(width=400)

-{.todo} Mathematicians have
+Bankers also look at historic data of stock prices, interest rates and currency exchange rates, to estimate how __financial markets__ might change in the future.
+Being able to predict if the value of a stock will go up or down can be extremely lucrative!

 :::

-Scientists and bankers use highly complex algorithms to find these patterns, but we are going to start with something a bit simpler.
+Professional mathematicians use highly complex algorithms to find and analyse all these patterns, but we are going to start with something a bit simpler.

 ---
 > id: definitions